YuKitsune/plz/docs/docs/introduction.md

 ## Overview

 :::warning
-Dingus is still in early development and it's configuration syntax and usage are subject to change.
+[;z] is still in early development and it's configuration syntax and usage are subject to change.
 :::

-Dingus relies on YAML for its configuration.
+plz relies on YAML for its configuration.

-In your `Dingus.yaml`, you can define variables at the root level.
+In your `plz.yaml`, you can define variables at the root level.
 These variables are global, so they're available to all commands and subcommands throughout the file.

 Example: